 Q: How do I keep my pet free from worms?

 A: Since there is a lot of resistance to worming products we advise using a safe and effective wormer prescribed by your veterinary surgeon rather than wasting money on inferior products stocked in many supermarkets (no supermarket products will treat lungworm).
 We can offer advice on the best products.

 Q: How long does a wormer last?

-A: We recommend worming monthly (to protect against lungworm if using appropriate wormers) and as a minimum every 3mths, this is not because the wormers last this long in the system unfortunately our pets can become reinfected again soon after worming, however every 3months is a reasonable and practical time span for most owners to manage.
+A: We advise worming monthly (to protect against lungworm if using appropriate wormers) and as a minimum every 3 months, this is not because the wormers last this long in the system unfortunately our pets can become reinfected again soon after worming, however, every 3 months is a reasonable and practical time span for most owners to manage.
 Lungworm treatments need to be given monthly.
 We will offer a free text reminder service to all clients when they buy their worming products advising when their pet’s next wormer is due.